owanturist/react-hook-window/README.md

 A collection of values describing two half-open intervals:

-1. visible items ∈ `[visibleStart, visibleStop)` partially or entirelly visible on the current scroll position
+1. visible items ∈ `[visibleStart, visibleStop)` partially or entirely visible on the current scroll position
-1. overscan items ∈ `[overscanStart, overscanStop)` includes visible items and some additional non visible defined via [UseWindowedListOptions.overscanCount][todo] value.
+1. overscan items ∈ `[overscanStart, overscanStop)` includes visible items and some additional non-visible defined via [UseWindowedListOptions.overscanCount][todo] value.

-> 💬 Both intervals include the start indexes and exclude end onces, so the resulting index ranges might be iterated by `for (let i = start; i < stop; i++)`, for instance:
+> 💬 Both intervals include the start indexes and exclude end ones, so the resulting index ranges might be iterated by `for (let i = start; i < stop; i++)`, for instance:
 >
 > ```ts
 > const range: ListRenderedRange = {